Aiswariya3a/learn_docker/README.md

     This file describes the *exact same things* our `docker run` command did.

     ```yaml
-    # We'll use version 3.8 of Docker Compose
-    version: '3.8'

     # 'services' is the list of containers we want to run
     services: